-AFAS provides the enabling legal framework for setting out the broad parameters that enables Member States to progressively improve market access and provide national treatment to services suppliers of ASEAN Member States.4 All AFAS rules are consistent with international rules for trade in services as provided for under the GATS Agreement of the World Trade Organisation (WTO) (http://www.wto.org/english/docs_e/legal_e/26gats.doc).
+AFAS provides the enabling legal framework for setting out the broad parameters that enables Member States to progressively improve market access and provide national treatment to services suppliers of ASEAN Member States.6 All AFAS rules are consistent with international rules for trade in services as provided for under the GATS Agreement7 of the World Trade Organisation (WTO).

 As mentioned above, one of the objectives of AFAS is to liberalise services trade towards achieving liberalisation beyond Member States' commitments under GATS.
 This is often referred to as the GATS-plus principle.
-It means that ASEAN Member States shall schedule commitments under AFAS that go beyond their GATS commitments or offer new service sectors/sub-sectors that have not been scheduled under GATS5.
-With the adoption of the ASEAN Economic Community (AEC) Blueprint in 2007, future liberalisation commitments under AFAS will be based on the targets and thresholds as laid out under the AEC Blueprint.
+It means that ASEAN Member States shall schedule commitments under AFAS that go beyond their GATS commitments or offer new service sectors/ sub-sectors that have not been scheduled under GATS.8 With the adoption of the ASEAN Economic Community (AEC) Blueprint in 2007, the subsequent liberalisation commitments under AFAS follows the targets and thresholds as laid out under the AEC Blueprint and any additional parameters set forth by the AEM.